Asymptotic and Finite Sample Analysis of Nonexpansive Stochastic Approximations with Markovian Noise: Asymptotic Analysis of SKM Iterations

 Together with~\eqref{eq:Un_norm_bar_bounds}, this means that $\sup_n \norm{U_n} < \infty$.
 In other words, we have established the stability of~\eqref{eq:U_n_define}.
 Then, it can be shown (Lemma~\ref{lem:xi_noise_convergence}), using an extension of Theorem 2.1 of \citet{borkar2009stochastic} (Lemma~\ref{thm:borkar_2_thm1}), that $\qty{U_n}$ converges to the globally asymptotically stable equilibrium of the ODE $\dv{U(t)}{t} = -U(t)$, which is 0.
 This verifies~\eqref{eq:limit_to_0}.
 Lemma~\ref{lem: applying bravo 2.1} then invokes a result from \citet{bravo2024stochastic} and completes the proof. \end{proof}

 \begin{remark} We want to highlight that the technical novelty of our work comes from two sources.
 The first is that while the use of Poisson's equation for handling Markovian noise is well-established, including the noise representation in~\eqref{eq poisson noise representation}, previous works with such error decomposition (e.g., \citet{DBLP:books/sp/BenvenisteMP90,konda2000actor,borkar2021ode}) usually only need to bound terms like ${\sum_k \alpha_k \e{1}_k}$.
-In contrast, our setup requires bounding additional terms such as $\eb{1}_n = \sum_k \alpha_{k, n} \e{1}_k$ and $\ebb{1}_n = \sum_i \alpha_i \norm{\eb{1}_{k-1}}$ which appear novel and more challenging.
+In contrast, our setup requires the bounding of additional terms such as $\eb{1}_n = \sum_k \alpha_{k, n} \e{1}_k$ and $\ebb{1}_n = \sum_i \alpha_i \norm{\eb{1}_{k-1}}$ that appear novel and more challenging.
+Specifically, \citet{DBLP:books/sp/BenvenisteMP90,konda2000actor} consider the stopping time when $\norm{x_n}$ first exceeds some threshold. \citet{borkar2021ode} develop a contractive and recursive bound for $\norm{\nu(x_k, Y_{k+1})}$.
+Both are highly complicated and do not apply to our problem of bounding $\ebb{1}$.
+We instead leverage the 1-Lipschitzness of $H$ and use the sample-path dependent direct bound (cf. Lemma~\ref{lem:v_norm}) for $\norm{\nu(x_k, Y_{k+1})}$.
 Second, our work extends Theorem 2.1 of \citet{borkar2009stochastic} by relaxing an assumption on the convergence of the deterministic noise term.
-Instead of requiring the noise to converge to 0, we only require more mild condition on the asymptotic rate of change of this noise term.
-We believe this extension, detailed in Appendix \ref{sec:borkar_ext}, has independent utility beyond this work. \end{remark}
+Instead of requiring the noise to converge to 0, we only require a more mild condition on the asymptotic rate of change of this noise term.
+This extension, detailed in Appendix \ref{sec:borkar_ext}, has independent utility beyond this work. \end{remark}